Wilderness Trip Instructor

 • Plan and implement participant activities such as gear prep and training, and team-building activities

-• Supervise groups of youth in a sleepaway camp setting, including sharing a cabin with campers
+• Supervise groups of youth in a sleepaway camp setting, which may include sharing a cabin with campers

 To be successful in this position, you will need: